The holidays will be here before you know it, and — like it or not — Amazon is an easy way to get something everyone will love.

 When you archive orders, this action hides gift purchases from your order history and can also hide items you no longer want to reference or are simply too embarrassed to reveal.

-Note: Archived orders can still be viewed by going to the Your Account page and selecting Archived Orders.
+Note: Archived orders can still be viewed by going to the Your Account page and selecting Archived orders.
 These items can also be restored by selecting Unarchive Order.

-Remove items from browsing history
+Remove items from your browsing history

-Remove items from your Recommendations
+Remove items from your recommendations